Providence

 How does this relate to us personally?

-God rules the hearts and actions of all humans to outwork His purposes and many times He works behind the scene in our lives, guiding by arranging things that ‘just happen’, without any specific involvement from us, and we are not even aware of, as He directs our steps (Ex 7:13,14; 1 Chr 16:31; Ezra 6: 22; Prov 3:6, 16:9, 21:1).
-This understanding, that
+Many times God outworks His purposes by arranging things that ‘just happen’, without any specific involvement from us, and we are not even aware of, as He continually directs our

 God graciously works for us behind the scenes

-God determines the circumstances of our lives, helps faithful Christians to not despair, but patiently and humbly wait on Him for deliverance.
-It provides encouragement and hope besides inspiring prayers for help as well as praise for the good already received (Ps 37:1-40, 42:1-43:5, 62:1-8; Jas 5:10,11; 1 Pet 5:6-11).
+steps (Ex 7:13,14; 1 Chr 16:31; Ezra 6: 22; Prov 3:6, 16:9, 21:1; Lam 3:22,23).
+Other matters are more spectacular and miraculous such as healings or provision that we have prayed for.
+This understanding, that God determines the circumstances of our lives, helps faithful Christians to not despair, but patiently and humbly wait on Him for deliverance.
+It provides encouragement and hope to inspire our prayers for help besides items of praise for the good already received (Ps 37:1-40, 42:1-43:5, 62:1-8; Jas 5:10,11; 1 Pet 5:6-11).
 God’s providence ensured Joseph was in a position to save multitudes of people, including the Israelites, from starvation.
 Joseph explained to his brothers that God had a much higher plan and purpose in the events than their un-brotherly actions (Gen 45:5-8, 50:15-21).
 We might make plans but it is the Lord’s will that prevails (Prov 16:9, 19:21; Jas 4:13-15).
 While at the present we may not comprehend the reason for some events the Bible declares, “In all things God works for the good of those who love Him, who have been called according to His purpose” (Rom 8:28).

 The NT teaches suffering, ill treatment and adverse circumstances are one aspect of fellowship with Christ – part of the Christian’s progress towards maturity (Jn 15:18-25, 16:33; Act 9:16; Phil 3:10,11; 1 Pet 4:12-19).
 Throughout we can rely on the comfort and strength of Christ, knowing that suffering and discipline produce in us qualities attainable no other way, and that adversity can’t separate us from Him (Rom 5:3-5, 8:35-39; 2 Cor 1:3, 12:9,10; Heb 12:5-11; Jas 1:2-4; 1 Pet 5:7).
 “In everything give thanks for this is the will of God in Christ Jesus concerning you” (1 Thes 5:18).
 God does not initiate or approve of sin, rather He limits or overrules it so we can praise Him for the good He can bring out of it.
 We have a great inheritance in heaven that is only gained through experiencing trials which prove the reality of our faith (Act 14:22; 1 Pet 1:3-9).